• Loading stock data...

 So it’s no surprise the Lakers deal, which is less than a month old, isn’t ready for a vote, either.
 That doesn’t mean either deal is in trouble.
 Team sales do not need to be voted on during scheduled Board of Governors meetings, a source familiar with the process tells FOS.
 The board can call a vote at any time.
 BOG approval and the closing of the transaction are the last two steps needed before the group led by Bill Chisholm can formally take over the Celtics.
 The BOG tends to meet three times per year, and special meetings of the BOG can be called as needed.

-Compared to recent history, the Celtics deal is taking some time to obtain board of governor approval.
-It took about one month for the sale of Mark Cuban’s majority stake in the Mavericks to receive BOG approval after its November 2023 announcement; Michael Jordan’s sale of his majority stake in the Hornets was approved about a month-and-a-half after its June 2023 announcement; same for the sale of the Suns by embattled ex-owner Robert Sarver to Mat Ishbia, which was approved in early February 2023 after being announced in December 2022.
+Compared to recent history, the Celtics deal is taking some time to obtain approval from the Board of Governors.
+It took about one month for the sale of Mark Cuban’s majority stake in the Mavericks to receive BOG approval after its November 2023 announcement; Michael Jordan’s sale of his majority stake in the Hornets was approved about a month and a half after its June 2023 announcement; same for the sale of the Suns by embattled ex-owner Robert Sarver to Mat Ishbia, which was approved in early February 2023 after being announced in December 2022.

-The most recent deal approved by the board of governors, the Timberwolves sale to Alex Rodriguex and Marc Lore—which took about four years to complete—is an outlier because that was a multi-part transaction that was contested by the outgoing owner.
+The most recent deal approved by the Board of Governors, the Timberwolves sale to Alex Rodriguez and Marc Lore—which took about four years to complete—is an outlier because that was a multi-part transaction that was contested by the outgoing owner.
 The Celtics deal is also going to take place in multiple parts, but current governor Wyc Grousbeck isn’t seeking to claw back the deal like Glen Taylor did.
 Rodriguez and Lore were formally introduced as majority owners on Friday in Las Vegas.

 In late May, FOS confirmed that the CEO of ArcelorMittal—the world’s second-largest steel producer—is contributing $1 billion to the transaction.
 Other investors participating in the deal include private-equity firm Sixth Street, existing Celtics minority owner Robert Hale Jr., and Bruce A. Beal Jr., president of Related Companies.